ovh/docs/pages/platform/kubernetes-k8s/using-vrack-between-private-networks/guide.en-au.md

 ### The solution

 The solution to this problem is to push the routes to the additional private networks via the DHCP of the private networks.
-That inform the nodes that traffic to the private networks is to be sent via `eth1` instead of `eth0`:
+This informs the nodes that traffic to the private networks is to be sent via `eth1` instead of `eth0`:

 ![Communication between different private networks](images/using-vrack-07.jpg){.thumbnail}

-With this setupm if in our schema *Pod 3* wants to communicate with the PCI *vm1*, that is in a different private network, the traffic is routed to `eth1`, and thus to *vm1*:
+With this setup, if in our schema *Pod 3* wants to communicate with the PCI *vm1*, that is in a different private network, the traffic is routed to `eth1`, and thus to *vm1*:

 ![Communication between different private networks](images/using-vrack-08.jpg){.thumbnail}